http://egg.uchc.edu/injection

 small dissecting scissors

-small blunt forceps (curved Graeffe forceps from Fine Science Tools, model 11051-10, $41.50, are nice)
+small blunt forceps (curved Graeffe forceps from Fine Science Tools,

 small beakers (30 ml size, tall narrow beakers are best)